Terminal Command

-If you’re a refugee from Windows, you may be finding the Linux world slightly confusing, wondering how you can get the all same functionality you had in Windows, but still enjoy the freedom that Linux offers.
+If you’re a refugee from Windows, you may be finding the Linux world slightly confusing, wondering how you can get the all same functionality you had in Windows, but still, enjoy the freedom that Linux offers.
 Never fear!
-Linux is not some scary, difficult to use monster that’s only used by hackers and programmers, it’s actually becoming more and more user friendly every day.
+Linux is not some scary, difficult to use a monster that’s only used by hackers and programmers, it’s actually becoming more and more user-friendly every day.

 # Terminal Command

 From the guys that brought us Firefox, Thunderbird is Mozilla’s email client.
 While it technically is still maintained and various bug fixes continue to be released, there hasn’t been a major update in quite some time.
 But really, how “updated” does an email client need to be?
 Can it send and receive an email?
 Yes?
 Okay, then it’s purpose is fulfilled.

 The default email client that comes with the GNOME 3 Desktop environment.
 Distros that use the pure GNOME 3 desktop environment (such as Fedora) will likely have this installed by default.

 Not just an email client, it also functions as a complete personal information management suite, including useful tools such as Calendar.
 Its functionality is very similar to Microsoft Outlook, and it can actually be connected to a Microsoft Exchange server if desired.

 C’mon, you know what these are.
 But rather than choose one over the other, you could take the middle route and install both!
 Some Firefox add-ons are not in Chrome, and vice-versa.
 And maybe you want to keep certain bookmarks and add-ons separate between two browsers, i.e. one for work and one for play.

 The Linux replacement for Microsoft Office, this can do everything Microsoft Office can do, and you don’t have to pay hundreds of dollars for it.
 Most distros include LibreOffice by default.